rest-models/rest-models-docs/docs/models.md

 ### `getOriginalData()`

-Returns the full object as how it was before been changed.
+Returns the full object the way it was before has been changed.

 If it has never been changed, returns the initial object.